Radial kinks in the boson stars: Theoretical framework

 Therefore, we can always perform a transformation $A(r)\to A(r)/A_\infty$ and $\omega\to\omega/\sqrt{A_\infty}$ to set $A_\infty=1$, which allows us to obtain the spacetime solution in the usual Schwarzschild-like coordinates.
 With these boundary conditions, we can numerically integrate the Eqs. \eqref{eq:EQofMo1}-\eqref{eq:EQofMo3} from the origin to the infinite boundary.

-In order to investigate the motion of a kink in the background of the boson star, we choose the following two scalar potential functions, \ber U=\mu^2|\Phi|^2+\Lambda|\Phi|^4~~~~{\rm and} ~~~~U=\mu^2|\Phi|^2(1+|\Phi|^2/\alpha^2)^2, \eer which correspond to the massive boson star \cite{colpi1986boson} and the solitonic boson star \cite{lee1987soliton}, respectively.
+In order to investigate the motion of a kink in the background of the boson star, we choose the following two scalar potential functions, \ber U=\mu^2|\Phi|^2+\Lambda|\Phi|^4~~~~{\rm and} ~~~~U=\mu^2|\Phi|^2(1-|\Phi|^2/\alpha^2)^2, \eer which correspond to the massive boson star \cite{colpi1986boson} and the solitonic boson star \cite{lee1987soliton}, respectively.
 Here, $\mu$ is the mass term, $\Lambda$ and $\alpha$ are respectively the coupling constants.
 In order to obtain a more compact boson star configuration, without the loss of generality, we choose the parameters $\mu = 1$, $\Lambda = 400$, and $\alpha =0.08$ throughout this paper.
 As a result, Eqs. \eqref{eq:EQofMo1}-\eqref{eq:EQofMo3} contain only the frequency $\omega$ as a free parameter, which we vary to generate a series of boson star configurations with different values of compactness.
+The dynamical stability of these two types of boson stars has been studied in depth in the literatures \cite{jetzer1992boson,gleiser1988stability,seidel1990dynamical,kusmartsev1991gravitational,brito2023stability,siemonsen2021stability}.
+According to these references, the boson star configurations considered in our paper are dynamically stable in the selected range of parameters.

-For each type of the massive boson star, we have selected four solutions which are presented in Table \ref{tab:massive}.
-And in Fig. \ref{fig:massive}, we present the corresponding field configurations $A(r), B(r)$ and $\phi(r)$ for various values of the compactness $\mathcal{C}$.
-From the Fig. \ref{fig:massive}(c), we see that the scalar field $\phi(r)$ will ``condensate" near the center $r=0$.
+In this work, a spherical initial kink is assumed to start from rest to falling into the center of the boson star from the exterior region.
+To ensure that the effective radius of the boson star lies within the radial range of the radial kink, we also require the compactness of the boson star to span a relatively large range.
+Taking into account of the numerical stability of the shooting methods, we select four solutions which are presented in Table \ref{tab:massive} for massive boson stars.
+In Fig. \ref{fig:massive}, we present the corresponding field configurations $A(r), B(r)$ and $\phi(r)$ for massive boson star with various values of the compactness $\mathcal{C}$. \footnote{For the parameter choices considered in this paper, the range of the compactness is $\mathcal{C}\in [0, 0.173]$ of the massive boson star.} From the Fig. \ref{fig:massive}(c), we see that the scalar field $\phi(r)$ will ``condensate" near the center $r=0$.
 Moreover, as the compactness parameter $\mathcal{C}$ increases, the scalar field will more condensate near the center, which reflects the meaning of the compactness $\mathcal{C}$.